12 Short-Lived Celebrity Summer Romances You Totally Forgot About

 Getty Images

 Cuoco and Cavill might take the cake for the shortest celebrity relationship.
-The started seeing each other around June 2013 when they were photographed holding on grocery runs and walks around L.A.
+They started seeing each other around June 2013 when they were photographed holding hands on grocery runs and walks around L.A.
 However, before the end of July, things had already fizzled out.
-In an interview with Cosmopolitan, Cuoco revealed that the 10-day romance (yup—the two were an item for a week-and-a-half) was due to the intense paparazzi attention.
+In an interview with Cosmopolitan, Cuoco revealed that the demise of the 10-day romance (yup—the two were an item for a week and a half) was due to the intense paparazzi attention.

 "I had no one following me until I met Superman," Cuoco said.
 "I've been in this business for 20 years, and my whole life, I could go anywhere, do anything.
 There had not been one paparazzi photo of me until like several months ago.
 The recognition was crazy."